CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 In this lab, you have completed:

 - Prepared your development environment.
-- Created an Azure Cosmos DB SQL API account.
+- Created an Azure Cosmos DB for NoSQL account.
 - Created an Azure Key Vault and store the Azure Cosmos DB account credentials as a secret.
 - Created an Azure App Service webapp.
 - Imported the multiple missing libraries into the .NET script.